netreplica/nrx/README.md

 # Compatibility

-The following minimum software versions were tested for compatibility with `nrx`:
+The following software versions were tested for compatibility with `nrx`:

-* NetBox `v3.4`.
+* NetBox `v3.4`-`v3.5`.
 For device configuration export, `v3.5` is the minimum version.
-* Containerlab `v0.39`
+* Containerlab `v0.39`, but earlier and later versions should work fine
 * Cisco Modeling Labs `v2.5`
 * Netreplica Graphite `v0.4.0`